-In the third semester, the student takes additional courses from the Smart Systems core curriculum to supplement the knowledge gained in the first two semesters.
-The student must reach 18 credits from these courses.
-In parallel to the core Smart Systems courses, he/she works on a 20-page (target length) thesis proposal guided by an academic supervisor chosen at the beginning of the semester.
-The purpose of this document is to introduce the student to academic writing and focus the research interest towards the eventual thesis topic.
-A research proposal with a passing grade gives 12 credits.
-Additional 2 credits are obtained by attending the EECS seminar.
+In the third semester, the student takes one additional lecture and lab from the Smart Systems core curriculum to supplement the knowledge gained in the first two semesters.
+The student must reach 10 credits from these courses.
+In parallel, he/she works on a 20-page (target length) thesis proposal guided by an academic supervisor chosen at the beginning of the semester.
+The purpose of this document is to introduce the student to academic writing and focus the research interest and efforts towards the eventual thesis topic.
+A research proposal with a passing grade gives 20 credits.

-In the fourth and last semester the student researches and writes the Master's thesis guided and supported by the chosen academic supervisor.
+In the fourth and last semester, the student researches and writes the Master's thesis guided and supported by the chosen academic supervisor.
 The resulting document (target size 60 pages) presents the research of the student.
 The thesis will be jointly judged by a thesis committee which consists of the thesis supervisor and at least one other member.
 The other member(s) can be Jacobs University faculty members or external members.
 The thesis will be graded using the Jacobs University grading system ranging from 1 (excellent) to 5 (fail).
+A thesis with a passing grade gives 30 credits.